-This course covers inventions, achievements, acceptance and challenges in the use of modern agricultural technologies to increase yield and quality of agricultural produce with emphasis on the application, transfer and management of technologies that regulate crop and soil quality in relation to social, technical and environmental conditions.
+This course covers inventions, achievements, acceptance and challenges in the use of modern agricultural technologies to increase yield and quality of agricultural produce with emphasis on the application, transfer

-- Ability to apply modern technologies in the production, handling and processing of agricultural products. - 2.
-Ability to distinguish modern agricultural technologies that would improve quantity and quality of agricultural products. - 3.
-Ability to experiment with new technologies and alternative solutions in agricultural production.
+- Ability to apply modern technologies in the production, handling and processing of agricultural products. - Ability to distinguish modern agricultural technologies that would improve quantity and quality of agricultural products. - Ability to experiment with new technologies and alternative solutions in agricultural production.

-- Burton, L.D.
+- 1. Burton, L.D.
 1998.
 Agriscience and Technology.
-Thompson & Delmar Learning, NY. - 2.
-Burton, L.D.
+Thompson & Delmar Learning, NY. - Burton, L.D.
 2002.
-Agriscience: Fundamentals and Application, Thompson & Delmar Learning, NY.

-- 3. Yeoshua, S. B. 2005.
+Agriscience: Fundamentals and Application, Thompson & Delmar Learning, NY - Yeoshua, S. B. 2005.
 Environmentally Friendly Technologies for Agricultural Produce Quality.
-Boca Raton, FL: Taylor & Francis. - Field, H. L. and Solie, J. 2007.
+Boca Raton, FL: Taylor & Francis. - 4.
+Field, H. L. and Solie, J. 2007.
 Introduction to Agricultural Engineering Technology: A Problem Solving Approach.
 New York, NY: Springer. - 5.
 Prevost, P. 1997.
 Fundamentals of modern agriculture.
 Science Publisher Inc., New Hampshire.